binarymatt/kayak/README.md

 ## Running Kayak - Testing for now.

-1. start leader: `make server1`
-1. start follower 1: `make server2`
-1. start follower 2: `make server3`
+1. docker compose up

 ### Failures

 ### Request Forwarding.

+### TODO

-TODO: If a node receives a write request and is not the leader, it will forward on the request to the current leader.
+- If a node receives a write request and is not the leader, it will forward on the request to the current leader.
+- Setup metrics/traces via OTEL
+- setup Dashboard for basic cluster information
+- Authz/Authn for clients if configured